Donatello (Teenage Mutant Ninja Turtles): Reboot series (2014–2016)

 Donatello appears in Teenage Mutant Ninja Turtles (2014), portrayed by Jeremy Howard.
 In this film, Donatello is the brains of the team and relies heavily on high-tech equipment and gear.
 His personality in this film is very calm and measured, and was also given a much more nerdy portrayal than in previous adaptations, on account of his large glasses with the middle taped.
 He also has a similar personality to his 1987 and 2003 counterparts where he is always talking of calculations and constantly confusing his brothers with them.
 He is also the one who stopped the toxic poison that Shredder had activated on Sacks Tower.
 Like Michelangelo and Leonardo, Donatello wears a glove on his left hand, has a tech pack on his shell and boots although you can partly see his toes making only him, Raphael and Michelangelo the only turtles to stay true to their other incarnations with the two toes.
 Donatello appears in the sequel, Teenage Mutant Ninja Turtles: Out of the Shadows, with Howard reprising his role.
-In the film, Donatello discovers the mutagen Shredder used on Bebop and Rocksteady cam be used to turn the turtles into humans, which Michelangelo overhears, leading to a brief friction between the team.
+In the film, Donatello discovers the mutagen Shredder used on Bebop and Rocksteady can be used to turn the turtles into humans, which Michelangelo overhears, leading to a brief friction between the team.
 He later hacks into the Technodrome's computer, allowing the turtles to find the beacon Krang is using to build it and send it back to Krang's native dimension.